California City, California: Transportation

 California City is served by Highway 14 to the west and Highway 58 to the south.
 Kern Transit provides direct bus service to Mojave, Lancaster, and Ridgecrest with connections to Tehachapi and Bakersfield.
-The direct line to Lancaster also provides a direct connection with Metrolink's Antelope Valley Line, with service into Los Angeles.
+The Kern Transit 250 bus to Lancaster provides a direct connection with Metrolink's Antelope Valley Line, with service into the San Fernando Valley and Los Angeles.
 Within the city, California City Dial-A-Ride (DAR) Transit provides transportation on a demand-response basis on weekdays (except on holidays when City Hall is closed).